Force Majeure (film)

 Force Majeure was acclaimed upon release, with critics praising its script and cinematography.
-It won the Best Film award at the 50th Guldbagge Awards, and was named one of the best films of 2014 by various publications.
+It won the Best Film award at the 50th Guldbagge Awards and was named one of the best films of 2014 by various publications.

 Plot

-A Swedish businessman named Tomas, his Norwegian wife Ebba, their young daughter Vera, and their preschooler son Harry stay at a luxury resort in the French Alps.
+A Swedish businessman named Tomas, his Norwegian wife Ebba, their young daughter Vera, and their pre-schooler son Harry stay at a luxury resort in the French Alps.
 On their second day, they see a controlled avalanche as they are having lunch outdoors on the deck of a restaurant.
 The powder cloud of the avalanche gives the appearance that the snow is rising and will wipe out everyone on the deck.
-Tomas, who is filming the avalanche on his phone, panics and runs as the deck quickly empties of patrons, leaving Ebba with their children encased in a dense fog.
+Tomas, who is filming the avalanche on his phone, panics and runs as the deck quickly empties of patrons, leaving Ebba with their children engulfed in a dense fog.
 Patrons return to their tables as the fog dissipates, and no one is hurt.

-That evening, they eat dinner with one of Ebba's friends, who has picked up an American man for the evening.
+That evening, they eat dinner with one of Ebba's friends, Charlotte, who has picked up an American man for the evening.
 Ebba tells the story of the avalanche in English, but Tomas insists he did not run away from the table, and in Swedish adds that one cannot run in ski boots.
 They argue in front of their embarrassed guests.
 Ebba is angry that he would not admit he ran away from the avalanche, abandoning them.
 He is clearly ashamed and says he does not agree with "her version", further infuriating Ebba.

 Ebba decides she would like a day of skiing by herself.
-She has drinks with her friend they had dinner with the night before, as the woman says goodbye to another man.
+She has drinks with Charlotte as the woman says goodbye to another man.
 Ebba confronts her friend about her adultery, asking her if she loves her husband and children.
-Her friend says she is fine with having an open relationship with her husband, and that she is happy if he finds a woman to have great sex with, as he is with her.
+Charlotte says she is fine with having an open relationship with her husband, and that she is happy if he finds a woman to have great sex with, as he does with her.
 Ebba becomes more insistent, and the friend advises them not to argue, and leaves.